 Hot on the heels of the digital re-issue of 1997's Second Soul is the re-release of my second full length Testube album titled Useable Frequency Response.
 It is now available for download via all major online retailers, as well as directly from the Testube Bandcamp page.
 You can also preview the entire album at Youtube. keep reading »

 A long time ago, while working in a grocery store far, far away, I met this crazy young punk named Bryan Elsloo.
 Like myself, he had been sentenced to the mentally stimulating evening grind of bagging groceries, pushing a broom, and fetching shopping carts.
-By day, we battled football jocks and rich "valley kids", regularly taking beatings for being gay (even though we weren't) and acting weird (which we did).
+By day, we battled football jocks and rich "valley kids", regularly taking beatings for being gay (we weren't) and for acting weird (which we did).
 We had a lot in common!
 We also discovered a similar taste in electronic music, and a nostalgic bent for post-punk, industrial, and goth subcultures.
 We decided to start a band! keep reading »